- 1 Oil Pump Failure: Is Your Engine at Risk? Discover the Signs and Solutions

 5. Open relief valves

-The relief valve regulates oil pressure in the vehicle engine.
+The relief valve regulates the oil pressure in the vehicle engine.
 Open valves can make the oil pressure low, and the valves can open due to the particles in the oil.
 How can you prevent relief valve failure?
 Regular oil changes and a functional oil filter can work effectively.

 6. Oil contamination